ELEVATE-Project/documents/src/docusaurus/docs/feedbackformentees.md

 # Providing Feedback for a Session
-The participants receives a feedback form.
+The participants receive a feedback form.

 1. After the session, go to MentorED.